rockettheme/docs/Docs/wordpress/themes/fresco/demo_copyright.md

 #### Text

 The Text widget in the section is very simple.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <span class="copytext">&copy; 2012 Fresco - Designed by RocketTheme<br />Powered by Gantry Framework</span>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Leaving everything at its default setting, select **Save**.